Claude Coleman Jr.

 Coleman is also active in music education through the Paul Green School of Rock, and through the New York City music program Music Ascension.

 Since 2017, he has co-owned and actively managed SoundSpace@Rabbit's, a music rehearsal and art studio facility inside of a 1947 Black-owned tourist court and soul food café known as Rabbit's Motel, in the historically African-American district of Southside, Asheville, North Carolina.

-Coleman endorses Aquarian drumheads, Bosphorus cymbals, and Vater drumsticks.

 A resident of Maplewood, New Jersey, he is a graduate of Columbia High School in Maplewood.